lf-edge/ekuiper/docs/en_US/rules/sources/edgex.md

 ### topic

 The topic name of EdgeX message bus, default value is ``events``.
+Users can subscribe to the topics of message bus directly or subscribe to topics exported by EdgeX application service.
+Notice that, the message type of the two types of topics are different, remember to set the appropriate messageType property.

 ### type

-The EdgeX message bus type, currently two types of message buses are supported.
-If specified other values, then will use the default ``zero`` value.
+The EdgeX message bus type, currently three types of message buses are supported.
+If specified other values, then will use the default ``redis`` value.

 - ``zero``: Use ZeroMQ as EdgeX message bus.
 - ``mqtt``: Use the MQTT broker as EdgeX message bus.
 - ``redis``: Use Redis as EdgeX message bus.
 When using EdgeX docker compose, the type will be set to this by default.

+### messageType

+The EdgeX message model type.
+If connected to the topic of EdgeX application service, the message model is an "event".
+Otherwise, if connected to the topic of EdgeX message bus directly to receive the message from device service or core data, the message is a "request".
+There are two available types of messageType property:

+- ``event``: The message will be decoded as a `dtos.Event` type.
+This is the default.
+- ``request``: The message will be decoded as a `requests.AddEventRequest` type.

 ### optional

 If MQTT message bus is used, some other optional configurations can be specified.
-Please notice that all of values in optional are **<u>string type</u>**, so values for these configurations should be string - such as ``KeepAlive: "5000"``.
+Please notice that all of values in optional are **<u>string type</u>**, so values for these configurations should be string - such as ``KeepAlive: "5000"`` .
 Below optional configurations are supported, please check MQTT specification for the detailed information.

 - ClientId